-As Melbourne now enters version 2.0 of lockdown it is more vital than ever that we place importance on what we reach for to eat as most of us work from home.
+As Melbourne still has a significant portion of employees continuing to work from home it is now more vital than ever that we place importance on what we reach for to eat.
 It is all too easy during times of stress to emotionally eat or reach for fast, convenient foods and snacks that take minimal effort to prepare but are often high in trans-fats, salt and sugar, and can lead to inflammation in the body.

 Most of us are familiar with the growing amount of research that discusses the link between chronic low-grade inflammation in the pathology of numerous age-related chronic conditions.
 An unresolved inflammatory response is likely to be involved from the early stages of disease development which is why health experts emphasize the importance of anti-inflammatory foods and particular diets such as the Mediterranean which emphasises fish, vegetables and olive oil, among other staples.